 The Covid-19 virus is endemic, has spread globally and will endure.
 Consequently, public policy must be sustainable, comprehensible and relatively stable.
-The government’s erratic ‘stop-go’ approach to opening and closing society has failed to suppress the virus but has, instead, contributed to a growing state of public fear.
+Erratic ‘stop-go’ approaches to opening and closing society have failed to suppress the virus and have contributed to a state of public fear.
 Successive lockdowns wrongly prioritise Covid-19 deaths at the expense of all other – possibly greater – categories of mortality and threaten to undermine the liberties and embedded freedoms of the British people.
 Further, they risk causing a prolonged economic depression with generational effects on welfare and on wider society.
 A largely vaccinated society must firmly re-establish the social patterns curtailed during lockdown.

-- The government’s pandemic strategy shall be based on bolstering NHS treatment capacity together with implementing reliable test, trace and isolate systems and supporting key workers shall be the prime governmental focus for tackling the pandemic.
+- The government’s pandemic strategy shall be based on bolstering NHS treatment capacity together with implementing reliable test, trace and isolate systems and supporting key workers.

-- Hospitals, schools, universities and all other public facilities open alongside implementing long-term sustainable protective measures within those institutions.
+- Hospitals, schools, universities and all other public facilities are to fully open, with sustainable measures implemented within those institutions to protect vulnerable citizens.

 - An expert governmental committee shall be convened (running parallel to SAGE and NERVTAG) tasked with assessing and quantifying current and long-term collateral costs of lockdowns and other virus suppression measures on health, the economy and welfare.

 - The Office for Budget Responsibility (OBR) will be tasked with identifying the aggregate excess public debt generated by the Covid-19 pandemic.